liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/04-improved-developer-tooling/00-improved-developer-tooling-intro.markdown

+---
+header-id: improved-developer-tooling-liferay-workspace-maven-plugins-and-more
+---

-# Improved Developer Tooling: Liferay Workspace, Maven Plugins and More [](id=improved-developer-tooling-liferay-workspace-maven-plugins-and-more)
+# Improved Developer Tooling: Liferay Workspace, Maven Plugins and More

 Creating applications is fun when you have the right tools.
 Here are some key
 ingredients: